benjaminvanesser/upshot/README.md

 hints

-hovering the cursor over the title of the modules reveals more information use upshot_pattrstorage.maxsnip to save and recall presets
+hovering the cursor over the title of the modules reveals more information. use upshot_pattrstorage.maxsnip to save and recall presets.

 Happy patching!